This guide explains how to send OpenTelemetry data from a Python app to Axiom using the Python OpenTelemetry SDK.

 def roll():

-# Define a function to simulate rolling a dice, returning a random integer between 1 and 6.
+# Function to generate a random number between 1 and 6

 return randint(1, 6)